khaled-mehizel/bike-sales-dashboard/README.md

 # Insights

 ### Age: Pie Chart
 #### Middle aged people (40-64) are the demographic with the most sales, at 52%.
 While the elderly (65+) are the lowest, at 4%.
-People in their thrties are second highest at 37%.
+People in their thirties are second highest at 37%.
- This is likely because middle aged people tend to require cars less for commuting since they're likely retired, so the bicycle presents itself as an affordable vehicle that also improves their fitness.
+ This is likely because middle-aged people tend to require cars less for commuting since they're likely retired, so the bicycle presents itself as an affordable vehicle that also improves their fitness.

 ### Number of Owned Cars: Column Chart
 #### People with just one care or none tend to buy the most bikes.
 And the higher the number of cars the less likely they are to buy a bike.